Home > Personal development > Interpersonal communication > Communicating better to prevent burn-out

 Emma understands that the employee is very tired at the moment because he is looking after one of his sick relatives.
 He mentions a need for rest that he hadn't dared mention before.

 In the event of burn-out, limiting energy expenditure is a powerful lever.
 In particular, this means optimising your communication with yourself and with others.
-Asking yourself what your emotions, needs or sensations are is not innate; it takes practice.
+Asking yourself what your emotions, needs or sensations are isn't innate; it takes practice.
 The more you develop the skill of self-observation, the easier it will be to say "no" or to ask otherwise.
 The more aware you are of your limits, the more you can guard against exhaustion.

 Our expert